Wahaj-Developer/Data-Structures-Algorithms/README.md

 b = a - b; // 10
 a = a - b; // 20
 ```
+- Combine values - a = a + b stores the sum of both variables (30) in a, creating a temporary total

+- Extract original 'a' - b = a - b subtracts current b (20) from the total (30) to get original a value (10) and assigns it to b

+- Extract original 'b' - a = a - b subtracts the new b (10) from the total (30) to get original b value (20) and assigns it to a

+Conclusion: This is a mathematical swapping technique that exchanges variable values without using a temporary variable by leveraging arithmetic operations to preserve and extract the original values.

 ### 3. With Array Destructuring (Modern & Simple)